vic-ma/howtodismantle.github.io/_posts/2024-02-13-Dismantle-the-smart.click-button-How-to-build-an-order-and-alert-system-with-a-narrowband-IoT-button.md

 After someone presses the button, a message pops up in the Peakboard application and a timer starts to show how much time has passed since the alarm was triggered.
 After pressing the button a second time (for example, once the caller receives the order), the alarm is dismissed.

-The technology behind is simply MQTT.
-The IOX button server will send a MQTT message to a broker that is available over the internet and our Peakboard app will have a subscription on this MQTT topic.
+The technology behind this process is MQTT.
+The IOX button server sends a MQTT message to a broker that is available over the internet, and our Peakboard app subscribes to this MQTT topic.
 The rest is Peakboard internal logic.

 ## Set up the smart.click portal

-In the smart.click portal the button will be available after having purchased it.
-We need to configure what happens after the button is pressed.
-There are several options such as sms, email or MQTT.
-We want to go for MQTT and also define the broker along with the MQTT topic.
+After purchasing a smart.click button, the button will be available in the smart.click portal.

+We visit the portal to configure what happens after the button is pressed.
+There are several options, such as SMS, email and MQTT.
+We select MQTT and also define the broker and MQTT topic.

 ![image](/assets/2024-02-13/020.png)